drumusician/student_manager/blog/user_roles.md

 Now let's see how we can implement user authorization by implementing different user roles into our system.

 We used Pow! for our authentication and that library also has a guide for implementing a user roles system.
-Let's see how far that get's us and I'd like to actually take it a bit further and implement different sign up flows for these different user roles.
+Let's see how far that gets us and I'd like to actually take it a bit further and implement different sign up flows for these different user roles.

 But as always, we shouldn't get ahead of ourselves and make it too complicated too soon, so we'll first